Jump to topic

 Dental crowns are commonly used to restore:

-Crowns also play a critical role in dental prosthetic procedures and more invasive dental treatments, including root canals, dental bridges, and dental implants:
+Crowns also play a critical role in dental prosthetics and more invasive dental treatments, including root canals, dental bridges, and dental implants:

 Crown placement is the last step of a dental implant procedure.
-Implants (artificial tooth roots) take a few months to heal fully.
+Implants (artificial tooth roots) take a few months to heal.

 A dental implant replaces an entire missing tooth that was lost due to severe tooth decay, trauma, or periodontal disease.